 Employee recognition is a simple and proactive way to improve employee morale, lower turnover, and boost overall team motivation to get the job done (and good news: productivity will soar!).
 We encourage leaders to open this gate of opportunity and develop a successful game plan for recognizing your team.
 What is the right approach for your organization?
-While there is no one-size-fits-all template and needs vary based on company culture, here are some tips to help start getting things moving in a positive direction:
+The following are some tips that will help get things moving in a positive direction…

 Taking action is the most important factor, whether big or small.
 Respect and praise are free and should be given freely.
 Organizations do not have to break the bank to make employees feel valued, but rather have meaningful rewards provided at varying intervals.